HoxelDraw/HoxelDraw-Prototype/README.md

 **Import Palette**: Opens a File Dialog window to choose a .PNG file for a custom color palette.
 The first 255 pixels are used to populate the color palette.

+### Edit

+**Undo**: Undo the previous hoxel tool action

+**Redo**: Redo the previously-undone hoxel tool action (NOTE: undo and redo only works for Hoxel Tools, but not for other actions such as grid resizing, grid scaling, or grid clearing)

 ## Cross Section View

 ### 3D View Controls